jthingelstad/thingles.github.io/_posts/2011/2011-02-09-basic-currency-of-the-internet.md

 Stunningly great quote from [oktrends](http://blog.okcupid.com/), the OkCupid blog:

-<blockquote>The basic currency of the Internet is human ignorance, and, frankly, our database holds a strong cash position! [#](http://blog.okcupid.com/index.php/the-best-questions-for-first-dates/)
+> The basic currency of the Internet is human ignorance, and, frankly, our database holds a strong cash position! [#](http://blog.okcupid.com/index.php/the-best-questions-for-first-dates/)
->
-> </blockquote>

 Feels so true at times.